 In his book Work Rules!
 (2015), Laszlo Bock, Senior Vice President of People Operations (HRM) at Google, writes that the most important instrument of Google’s People Operations is statistics.
 The questions interviewees get asked in Google’s hiring process are all fully automated, computer-generated and fine-tuned in order to find the best candidate.

-On top of that, Google estimates the probability of people leaving the company by applying HR predictive analytics.
+On top of that, Google estimates the probability of people leaving the company by applying HR predictive analysis.
 One of Google’s findings is that new salespeople, who do not get a promotion within four years, are much more likely leave the company.

 2. Facebook pages